top of page

 What is Raku Pottery?

 The term Raku covers a number of alternative firing methods.
 Without getting into history, Japanese translations. or science lessons, fundamentally, the magic of Raku comes from fire and smoke affecting the clay and causing chemical reactions to metals in the glazes.
+Purists would argue that smoke firing (horsehair) is not Raku, but to keep things simple, I and others include smoke firing in our Raku practice.

 What's most important to know is that Raku fires are unpredictable, no two pieces of Raku pottery are alike, and they're risky to the potter due to a high failure rate.
 Raku pottery is very special.